 Generally anything that is not grown for its flowers will grow successfully in shaded areas.
 Some great shrubs are: caragana, contoneaster, cranberry, currant, dogwood, snowberry, burning bush and many others.
 Everything requires some sunlight in order to thrive.
-Shrubs grown in shaded areas are slower growing but often do very well because soil typically stays moister.
+Shrubs grown in shaded areas are slower growing but often do very well because the soil typically stays more moist.

 4. What is a shrub?

 A shrub is classified as a woody plant that grows to less then 5m in height.
 These plants can be deciduous or evergreen.
 They come back every spring and go dormant every fall but keep a visible structure year round.
 Shrubs make a great addition to any landscape, adding colour, texture and structure.